-ANTH 4540 Internship in Anthropology Prerequisites: Permission of advisor and Internship Coordinator.
+ANTH 4540 Internship in Anthropology

+Prerequisites: Permission of advisor and Internship Coordinator.
 Must be taken concurrently with SOCI 4990 Senior Capstone.
 Graded "Satisfactory" or "Unsatisfactory."
 Supervised, practical experience in an appropriate community agency; an opportunity for students of demonstrated maturity and judgment to discover the integration between theory and practice and make applications.

-ANTH 4900 Special Topics in Anthropology 1-0-1 to 3-0-3 Prerequisites: ANTH 1102 or permission of instructor.
+ANTH 4900 Special Topics in Anthropology

+Prerequisites: ANTH 1102 or permission of instructor.
 Topics vary.
 Designed to provide an intensive study in a current topic relevant to anthropology.
+May be repeated for credit

+ANTH 4980 Directed Study in Anthropology

+Prerequisites: ANTH 1102 or permission of instructor.
+Study in an area or subject not normally found in established courses offered by the department; may also allow the student to explore in more detail a topic which is normally covered by the department.
 May be repeated for credit.

-ANTH 4980 Directed Study in Anthropology 1-0-1 to 3-0-3 Prerequisites: ANTH 1102 or permission of instructor.
-Study in an area or subject not normally found in established courses offered by the department; may also allow the student to explore in more detail a topic which is normally covered by the department.
-May be